HIGHLIGHTS

 The main and periscope telephoto cameras now use new sensors, the primary one being Sony’s LYT828.
 While the aperture and sensor size remain the same, this newer sensor should process photos more efficiently.
 Plus, the main camera is now gimbal-stabilised for super steady shots.

-Megapixels stay the same as the X200 Pro, but the front camera sees a solid upgrade with a 50MP lens and a 2.7-inch sensor.
+Megapixels remain the same as the X200 Pro, but the front camera receives a significant upgrade with a 50MP lens and a 2.7-inch sensor.
 The X300 Pro also supports 10-bit log video recording up to 4K at 120fps, something you couldn’t do before.

 The display spec remains the same with a 6.78-inch LTPO AMOLED panel.
 However, Vivo has switched to Armor Glass protection for the X300 Pro.